GChuf/RCWM/README.md

 I changed and adapted all those files, but their ideas and the initial implementations deserve the credit.

-Everything else is my own work, with the help of Internet.
+Everything else is my own work, with the help of the Internet.